filipmaelbrancke/kdg-android-testing/README.md

 Code sample for the 'Test-Driven Android Development' talk at KdG (2/2/2015).

-Presentation pdf can be found in the 'presentation' folder.
+Presentation pdf can be found in the 'presentation' folder or [on speakerdeck](https://speakerdeck.com/appfoundrybe/test-driven-android-development).

 ![AppFoundry](https://raw.githubusercontent.com/filipmaelbrancke/kdg-android-testing/master/appfoundry/AppFoundry_1.png "AppFoundry")